Who Went Home On ‘The Challenge: Vendettas’ Premiere? [Spoilers]

 The new players arrived on The Challenge: Vendettas tonight, as a new season kicked off on MTV.
 They all had grudges with each other, so the drama was flowing heavily, but who went home on The Challenge: Vendettas tonight?
-Find out the premiere results on The Challenge tonight below in our The Challenge: Vendettas spoilers.
+Find out the premiere results in our The Challenge: Vendettas spoilers.

 For The Challenge Season 31, there will be 28 players heading out to Spain to compete for a “final prize that has the potential to exceed $500,000.”
 That final prize will go to only one player, so no male and female winner this season.
 Each of the players has some kind of “personal vendetta” to pursue against one another, which also includes some new faces in the cast.
 Those new faces include Natalie Negrotti and Victor Arroyo from Big Brother 18.